 Abstraction and Robustness of Network Models in Molecular Biology,

-EPSRC and LMS grants for the International Workshop “Model Reduction and Coarse-Graining
+EPSRC and LMS grants for the International Workshop “Model Reduction and Coarse-Graining Approaches for Multiscale

-Prigogine Prize and Medal (2003,
+· Prigogine Award and Medal (2003);

 Clay Scholar, (Clay Mathematics Institute,